 If a pet can become infected, it would serve as a way to pass on the disease.
 Then, we need to deal with animals in the same way as we deal with infected humans.
 Treatment must be determined.
 Veterinary hospitals need to be prepared in case there is a surge of cases.

 Pets would have to be quarantined, perhaps in a hospital or shelter.
 If you can isolate them in a closed room away from other household members, you could do so at home.
 Wash your hands frequently and perhaps wear a mask when entering their room.

 What Is Feline Coronavirus?

 Changes in the virus can cause mutants that lead to the development of feline infectious peritonitis (FIP).
-Usually, cats with this infection eliminate the virus from their systems, but some cats can develop a very persistent infection.
+Usually, cats with FIP eliminate the virus from their systems, but some cats can develop a very persistent infection.

-When the cat mingles with other cats, he can pass on this infection.
+When the cat mingles with other cats, he can pass the coronavirus 0n to them..
 It is best to remove cats who are often infected from the rest of the cats in the household, so that the risk of FIP within that population can be reduced.